 As with a classroom course, you start and finish each online course with the rest of your cohort.
 All students have the same deadlines, and you will need to keep up with all lectures, readings and assignments.

-- Computer able to run a recent version of a major web browser, such as Chrome, Firefox, Internet Explorer or Safari
+- Computer able to run a recent version of a major web browser

-In addition, you may need access to one or more of the following tools and technologies for some courses: video editing software, Microsoft PowerPoint, Flash, Adobe Acrobat, Visio, Windows Media Player or QuickTime.
-If a course relies on software that is beyond the basic technology requirements, it will be indicated in the course introduction.
+In addition, you may need access to one or more of the following tools and technologies for some courses: video editing software, Microsoft PowerPoint, Flash, Adobe Acrobat, and Windows Media Player or QuickTime.
+Tutorials are provided if a course relies on software that is beyond the basic technology requirements.

+This program requires capturing video with high-quality audio to complete your assignments.
+You can use the video camera listed below or your own video camera, smartphone or tablet.
 If you choose to use your own technology, please make sure the video and audio quality is high enough so that instructors and peers can see and hear all your important interactions.
-You will also need to use a tripod (see recommendations below) to ensure steady video.
-Technology support for items other than those listed here will be limited.
+You'll also need to use a tripod (see recommendations below) to ensure steady video.

 ||Ravelli APLT2 50" Light-Weight Aluminum Tripod With Bag (or other small tripod)

 |Tripod Adaptor (if using a smartphone or tablet for recording)

 ||Vastar Universal Smartphone Tripod Adapter OR